illescasDaniel/SimplePrefs/README.md

 **Note:** you can find full usage examples in the `Tests` folder.

-To use this library, you must create a `struct` which implements the `Preferences` protocol and one of the following protocols too:
+To use this library, you must create a `struct` which implements one of the following protocols:
 - `FilePreferences` (saves preferences as a plain JSON file),
 - `EncryptedFilePreferences` (saves preferences as en encrypted JSON file),
 - `KeychainPreferences` (saves preferences on user's keychain),
 - `UserDefaultsPreferences` (saves preferences using `UserDefaults`)

+You can also have `mock` implementations of your preferences, see `AppFilePreferences.swift` file to see an actual example; in that case you can use the generic `Preferences` protocol too.

 In this struct you just need to:
 - Declare all the properties (must conform to `Codable` protocol) that you want to save.
 - (singleton) Declare a static variable `shared` with this default value: `Self.loaded() ??
-Self()`, that is, an instance with loaded preferences (either from disk or other source) or if there are no previous preferences saved, a new clean instance is created.
+Self()` or `Self.loadedOrNew()`, that is, an instance with loaded preferences (either from disk or other source) or if there are no previous preferences saved, a new clean instance is created.

 - (Only for keychain prefs.)
 Declare a `key: String` property, containing a `String` key (like a key from a dictionary, just to identify it).
 - (Only for encrypted prefs.)
 Declare a `dataKey: Data` property, containing the 256bits key used for encryption.